barumau/pandunia/engli/109_karloge.md

 #### Order A-1: Agent, verb and patient

 The most common word order in Pandunia is agent–verb–patient.
-It is used typically in the active voice, where the the focus is on the agent (i.e. the doer) of the action.
+It places the focus on the agent of the action.

 Examples:
 **me vida lole.**
 – I see them.
-**te beka pang.**
-– You bake bread.
+**bace parca kupe.**
+– The child breaks the cup.
+**lole suka rajer.**
+– They please the king.

 #### Order A-2: Patient, agent and verb

 The second order is patient–agent–verb.
-It is frequent in dependant clauses.
+It is frequent in dependent clauses.

 Examples:
 **ke te vida?**